 TOULOUSE-LAUTREC, A UNIQUE COLLECTION IN THE WORLD

-Each stage of production is represented, highlighting his gift for observation, his talent as a draughtsman, his skill for capturing significant detail.
-The route round the museum is enriched with information panels.
-To visit the museum is to meet the man, this native of Albi, whose city is so proud of him.
-The first rooms are devoted to his early works representing his family, his friends and his favourite theme animals, then gradually the visitor is taken into the Parisian world; the brothels and especially the world of entertainment and the circus.
+Each stage of the production is represented, highlighting his gift for observation, his talent as a draughtsman and his quality for capturing significant detail.
+The route around the museum is enriched with information panels.
+To visit the museum is to meet the man, this native of Albi, of whom this city is so proud.
+The first rooms are devoted to his early works representing his family, his friends and his favourite theme: animals.
+Gradually the visitor is taken into the Parisian world: the brothels, especially the world of entertainment and the circus.
 Room after room, we follow the evolution of this unusual artist.

 THE BERBIE PALACE, AN EXCEPTIONAL SETTING FOR THE MUSEUM

 Built during the 13th century, the Berbie Palace is a former Bishops’ residence and a symbol of the power of the Bishop of Albi.
 The fortress lost its defensive aspect during the 15th century, becoming a residential palace: the arms' store became a classical garden and the parapet became a promenade.
 By visiting the museum, you can discover the Berbie Palace with its vaulted brick ceilings, its great living rooms and period parquet floorings plus painted or caisson ceilings...
 Renovated during the works at the museum, we can admire one of the most important 13th century glazed terracotta pavements.
 You are now in the Inquisition Chamber.